DeclercqHugo/DeclercqHugo/README.md

 <img src="image/github.JPG">
-I'm a young developer 🧑🏻‍💻 with a bachelor's degree in business computing and I'm currently training at school 19 (same school as 42 in Paris) but in **Belgium** 🇧🇪.
+I'm a young developer 🧑🏻‍💻 with a bachelor's degree in business computing and I'm currently training at school 19 (same school as 42 in Paris) but in Belgium.
-Right now I'm trying to finish the last mandatory projects from school 19 💯.
+At the moment, I've finished the last mandatory projects of school 19 💯.
+So I'm in the process of doing some specialization projects

 ![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&color=F7A01A&width=435&lines=Always+learning+new+things+;I%E2%80%99m+currently+learning+C+and+C%2B%2B;I'd+like+to+learn+Unity+and+Python)